Hsu Jen-feng

-Hsu Jen-feng (許人丰; born 28 April 1979) is a Taiwanese football goalkeeper.
-He currently plays for Tatung F.C.
+Hsu Jen-feng (許人丰; born 28 April 1979) is a retired Taiwanese football goalkeeper.
+He last played for Inter Taoyuan in the Taiwanese Second Division.
 He has played for the Chinese Taipei national football team and the Chinese Taipei national futsal team.

 In the Intercity Football League 2007 season, he helped Tatung F.C. to win the championship, and he personally won the Best Goalkeeper Award.